 The Members do not manage the affairs of the Co-op.
 They have final say only in the ways stated in the Co-op Act.
 In addition, the by-laws require Member approval for certain actions.
-Some examples where Member approval is required include but are not limited to the following:
+Examples where Member approval is required are: